gmr/helper/README.md

             urllib3:
                 level: ERROR
                 propagate: true
+        disable_existing_loggers: false
+        incremental: false

 Any configuration key under Application is available to you via the Controller._get_config method.

+* Note that the debug_only node of the Logging > handlers > console section is not part of the standard dictConfig format.
+Please see the "Logging Caveats" section below for more information.

 ### Invoking